Beautiful Badass Pillars – The Sane & Simple Way to Build a Better Body Part 2

 It’s entirely possible to lose body fat and look great in a swimsuit but not improve your overall health.
 However, I strongly believe that if your body is healthy (no systemic inflammation, digestive issues, getting adequate amounts of vitamins and minerals, obtaining a proper ration of omega-6:omega-3 fats, etc) then you’ll also have low levels of body fat and look great in, and out of, your clothes. *Cue the sexy music*

-Think about it – you could easily go on the latest crash diet and lose weight drastically, but did you improve your overall health in the process, and can you maintain that initial weight loss long term?
+Think about it – you could easily go on the latest rapid fat loss diet and lose weight drastically, but did you improve your overall health in the process, and can you maintain that initial weight loss long term?
 More often than not the answer is no.

 However, if you make every effort possible to improve your digestive health, reduce inflammation, and eat the best foods possible to nourish, strengthen, and restore your body, then you will be paving the way to a leaner body as well.